 WASHINGTON (AP) -- Growth in the U.S. services sector slowed in September as sales fell and new orders plunged, evidence that stock market volatility may have hit consumer confidence and limited spending.

-The Institute for Supply Management said Thursday that its service-sector index rose to 53.1 in March from 51.6 in February.
-Any reading above 50 indicates expansion.
+The Institute for Supply Management said Monday that its services index fell to 56.9 last month from 59 in August, which was the second-highest reading in a decade.
+Any reading above 50 signals expansion.

-The survey covers businesses that employ 90 percent of the workforce, including retail, construction, health care and financial services firms.
+The ISM is a trade group of purchasing managers.
+Its services survey covers businesses that employ 90 percent of workers, including construction firms, health care and education.

 While U.S. consumers have been healthy, weak economies overseas and the strong dollar have hammered U.S. exports of manufactured goods.
 Factory growth has stumbled and the Institute's manufacturing index has been weak all year.
 It dropped to just 50.2 in September, the ISM said last week.

 There are other signs the global growth slowdown is taking a toll on the U.S. economy.
 Hiring slowed sharply in August and September and employers added an average of just 167,000 jobs a month in the July-September period.
 That's down from an average of 231,000 in the previous three months.

 Much of the weakness in the jobs report was concentrated outside the service sector.
 Manufacturers shed jobs for the second straight month, and mining, which includes oil and gas drilling, cut 10,000 jobs.

 Services firms mostly did better.
 Retailers added nearly 24,000 jobs, and hotels and restaurants hired at a healthy clip.
 But there were some weak spots.
 Financial services employment didn't change, and education and health care hiring fell to half its recent pace.

 Sharply lower exports will likely slow growth in the July-September quarter to as low as a 1.5 percent annual pace, economists expect.
 That would be down from a 3.9 percent rate in the second quarter.